 COVID-19 Health Disparities Initiative

-The Idaho Department of Health and Welfare has awarded funding to 30 organizations throughout Idaho to address COVID-19 related health disparities and advance health equity among high risk, underserved and rural populations.
+Early in 2022, the Idaho Department of Health and Welfare awarded funding to 30 organizations throughout Idaho to address COVID-19 related health disparities.
+A second round of funding is now open for eligible applicants.

-Click on organization dots in the map to learn more about proposed work and utilize the zoom feature to see clustered awarded organizations within populated areas.
+Click on organization dots in the map below to learn more about work funded with the first round of awards.
+Utilize the zoom feature to see clustered awarded organizations within populated areas.

 Health and social inequities have contributed to increased burden of COVID-19 among underserved communities and racial and ethnic minority groups, resulting in disproportionate rates of disease and inequitable access to testing, treatment and vaccination opportunities.
 The pandemic and resulting economic crisis have also created hardships for many individuals and families who continue to struggle to make ends meet.

-To address these concerns, the Idaho Department of Health and Welfare has awarded funding to 30 organizations throughout the state.
+To address these concerns, the Idaho Department of Health and Welfare awarded funding to 30 organizations throughout the state early in 2022.
 Each awarded organization is working on unique activities that fall under four broad goals:

 Provide education, assistance, and support to mitigate risks, transmission, and long-lasting impacts of COVID-19 as it relates to social determinant of health needs of underserved, high risk populations.